craigh411/suggestion-box/README.md

-getSuggestions(url) | Gets the suggestion from the given url and displays them | Yes addSuggestions(suggestions) | Sets the JSON suggestions but doesn't display them | Yes loadSuggestions(url) | Loads the JSON suggestions from the given url but doesn't display them | Yes show() | Displays the suggestion box if there are suggestions or the no suggestions message if `showNoSuggestionsMessage` option is set to true | Yes hide() | Hides the suggestion box | Yes getJson() | Returns the JSON object used to populate the suggestion box | No url() | Sets the value of the url option | Yes
+getSuggestions(url) | Gets the suggestion from the given url and displays them | Yes addSuggestions(suggestions) | Sets the JSON suggestions but doesn't display them | Yes loadSuggestions(url) | Loads the JSON suggestions from the given url but doesn't display them | Yes getId(withHash) | Returns the id of the suggestion-box, pass in true to return with the hash prepended | No show(force) | Displays the suggestion box if there are suggestions or the no suggestions message if `showNoSuggestionsMessage` option is set to true.
+Pass the force paramater as true to force the box to show regardless | Yes hide() | Hides the suggestion box | Yes getJson() | Returns the JSON object used to populate the suggestion box | No url() | Sets the value of the url option | Yes